Global Mindset under review: definition and concept

 One definition, for example, comes from the global newspaper the Financial Times, which describes a global mindset as a combination of an"openness to and awareness of diversity across cultures and markets with a propensity and ability to see common patterns across countries and markets."
 And we couldn't agree more.

-But if we at The Global American University, Schiller had to choose one explanation of this concept, it would undoubtedly be that of Dr. Gary Ranker.
+But if we at Schiller International University, Schiller had to choose one explanation of this concept, it would undoubtedly be that of Dr. Gary Ranker.
 Considered by Forbes magazine to be among the top five best executive coaches, he is one of the pioneers of the coaching profession.
 So much so that he has trained some of the world's greatest leaders.